-The Workforce Investment Act (WIA) is a federally funded program that provides training assistance to dislocated workers, welfare recipients and low income persons.
+The Workforce Innovation and Opportunity Act (WIOA) is a federally funded program that provides training assistance to eligible individuals.
 See below for specific training opportunities and eligible training provider information.

-Through the Workforce Investment Act, Job Service North Dakota provides an array of services to help individuals meet their employment goals.
+Through the Workforce Innovation and Opportunity Act, Job Service North Dakota provides an array of services to help individuals meet their employment goals.
 A variety of job search assistance services are available to all individuals.
 Expanded services are available to qualifying individuals, and may include: in-state job search assistance; in-state relocation assistance; identification of skills, and assistance in upgrading skills.

-The Workforce Investment Act On-the-Job Training (OJT) is training conducted in a work environment designed to enable individuals to learn a bona fide skill and/or qualify for a particular occupation through demonstration and practice.
+The Workforce Innovation and Opportunity Act On-the-Job Training (OJT) is training conducted in a work environment designed to enable individuals to learn a bona fide skill and/or qualify for a particular occupation through demonstration and practice.